-A wide range of specific issues related to energy and greenhouse gases are taken up for detailed discussion at Department GM Meetings, Energy Manager Meetings, Department Liaison Meetings on Global Warming, Group Company Information Exchange Meetings, and other gatherings.
-Through the establishment of these various meetings, we have created a system capable of steadily and swiftly sharing important information in addition to managing energy and greenhouse gases for Works, research laboratories, and business sectors.
-Information is also shared via Liaison Meetings of Corporate Departments, which hold discussions related to the ESG issue of climate change action.
+The Group is addressing climate change as one of its Responsible Care activities (refer to “Organization of Responsible Care”).
+Key matters are regularly discussed at Management Meetings, Sustainability Promotion Committee Meetings, and Responsible Care Committee Meetings, where the relevant measures to take are determined.
+The Responsible Care Committee also assesses and monitors risks related to climate change issues.
+A wide range of specific issues related to energy and greenhouse gases are taken up for detailed discussion at Company-wide Science Based Targets (SBTs) GM Meetings, Company-wide Energy Manager Meetings, Department Liaison Meetings on Global Warming, Group Company Information Exchange Meetings, and other gatherings.
+Through the establishment of these various meetings, we have created a system capable of steadily and swiftly sharing important information in addition to managing energy and greenhouse gases for Works, research laboratories, business sectors, and Group companies.

 Energy Consumption and Greenhouse Gas Emissions